Jensen (gamer)

-Nicolaj Jensen, better known mononymously as Jensen, is a former Danish professional League of Legends player for Dignitas.
+Nicolaj Jensen, better known mononymously as Jensen, is a Danish former professional League of Legends player for Dignitas.
 Earlier in his career, he was known as Veigodx and Incarnati0n.
 Jensen began as a player for Team Solo Mebdi, a team attempting to enter the European LCS via qualifier.
 He was banned for toxicity and DDOS attacks against other players.
 After his ban was lifted, Incarnati0n joined NA LCS team Cloud9 in 2015, replacing founding mid laner and strategist Hai on the roster, who had announced his retirement.
 In 2019, he joined Doublelift and former teammate Impact on Team Liquid.
 He was released from Team Liquid after the 2021 season in favor of his rival Bjergsen, who took over his position on Team Liquid.
 In 2022, he rejoined Cloud9, and in 2023, he joined Dignitas.
 In 2024, Jensen joined FlyQuest.

 He is considered one of the best mid laners in North America, competing for the spot of best NA mid laner against Bjergsen.
 A 2022 retrospective by the LCS staff voted Jensen as the 2nd greatest LCS mid laner of all time, behind only Bjergsen.